-e your ICJR Program funds used for BIP during the current reporting period? ck yes if ICJR Program-funded staff or ICJR Program funds directly supported BIP activities.
+Were your ICJR Program funds used for BIP during the current reporting period?

+Check yes if ICJR Program-funded staff or ICJR Program funds directly supported BIP activities.
-Yes-answer questions 59-61, providing information for grant-funded activities

-☐ No-skip to section F
+- Yes--answer questions 59-61, providing information for grant-funded activities - No-skip to section F

-59. C. Offenders in program (Report the number of offenders in your batterer intervention program during the current reporting period.)
+59. Offenders in program

+(Report the number of offenders in your batterer intervention program during the current reporting period.)

 Number of offenders in BIP program:

-60.
+60. Outcomes

+(Report the total number of domestic violence/dating violence offenders in your program who completed the program, who were terminated from the program, or who returned to the program after termination during the current reporting period.)

 Number of offenders

 Completed program

 Terminated from program

 Returned to program after termination

 Other (specify):

-61. Length of BIP in weeks (Report the number of weeks batterers are expected to remain in the program in order to comp If your BIP has more than one program length and/or curriculum, provide the length for each ty program.)
+61. Length of BIP in weeks

+(Report the number of weeks batterers are expected to remain in the program in order to complete it.
+If your BIP has more than one program length and/or curriculum, provide the length for each type of program.)
-A B C

-Number of weeks
+Α В С Number of weeks